GenBench/genbench_cbt_2023/src/genbench/tasks/reasoning_ambiguous_definite_descriptions/doc.md

 This task is intended to test if LLMs (Pretrain-test locus) are capable of resolving ambiguous phrases by reasoning about them (primarily intrinsic motivation, but also practical).
 This task consists of choosing between two possible interpretations of an ambiguous sentence (compositional generalisation), and the model is required to resolve it through natural language reasoning (cross task generalisation).
-Our data is fully generated and focuses on a very particular kind of language use ensuring Covariate shift, we might also have a label shift, but we do not know if our label distribution (50/50) differs from the training setting.
+Our data is fully generated and focuses on a particular phenomenon, as such it is safe to assume Covariate shift.
+As for label shift, we do not know if our label distribution (50/50) differs from the training setting.